isomerpages/moe-yuhuasec/_about-yhss/Principal's Message.md

 year, the rallying theme is especially close to my heart: <strong>‘Be The Change, From Inside Out’.</strong> There are so many compelling reasons for this rallying theme, and I’ll outline them below.&nbsp;</p>
-<p>Firstly, it is my fervent desire, to build generations of Yuhuans who
+<p>Firstly, it is my fervent desire to build generations of Yuhuans who are
-are ready for the future.
-The future can be scary and challenging – and as a school, we must always prepare our students to guard against the triple evils of <strong>I-C-U</strong>:</p>
+ready for the future.
+The future can be scary and challenging – and as a school, we must always prepare our students to guard against the triple evils of <strong>I-C-U</strong>:,</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>Individualism and Instant Gratification</p>